kestra-io/docs/content/docs/09.administrator-guide/03.monitoring/index.md

 This monitoring endpoint will expose some helpful routes in order to monitor Kestra:

 ## Prometheus

-If you have any [Prometheus](https://prometheus.io/) compatible monitoring system, Kestra exposes Prometheus metrics on the endpoint `/prometheus`.
+Kestra exposes [Prometheus](https://prometheus.io/) metrics on the endpoint `/prometheus`.
+This endpoint can be used by any compatible monitoring system.

 ### Kestra metrics

-Kestra exposes some internal metrics allowing to add some alerts.
-Each metric declares many timeseries with tags allowing to track at least namespace & flow.
-But also some other tags depending on available tasks.
+Kestra exposes its internal metrics allowing to add some alerts.
+Each metric declares multiple time series with tags allowing to track at least namespace & flow but also other tags depending on available tasks.

+Kestra metrics use default prefix `kestra`.
+This value can be changed using [configuration options](../01.configuration/05.others.md#metrics-configuration).

 Each task type can expose [custom metrics](../../03.concepts/02.executions.md#metrics) that will be exposed on Prometheus.

 #### Worker

 |Metrics|Type|Description|
 |-|-|-|
 |worker.running.count|`GAUGE`|Count of tasks actually running|